 (c) Standard Settlement Configuration (SSC); and

-(d) Time Pattern Regime (TPR)
+(d) Time Pattern Regime (TPR);

+and for MHHS customers uses data from the REP-002 industry data flow and is based on DUoS Tariff ID.

 Unmetered Supplies

 140A.
-Use of System Charges for aggregated settled unmetered demand MPANs (Measurement Class B) will be via the Supercustomer approach which uses data from the D0030 industry data flow and is based on Settlement Classes.
+Use of System Charges for aggregated settled unmetered demand MPANs (Measurement Class B) will be via the Supercustomer approach which for non-MHHS customers uses data from the D0030 industry data flow and is based on Settlement Classes and for MHHS Customers uses data from the REP-002 industry data flow and is based on DUoS Tariff ID.
 As described in Paragraph 40, there will be three unit rate time bands for the Unmetered Supplies tariff, to reflect the requirements of the cost drivers of their individual networks.
 The three time bands will be called ‘black’, ‘yellow’ and ‘green’ to represent three differing cost signals.